MFlisar/github-docs/docs/pages/compose/composedialogs.md

 * supports showing dialogs as *dialogs*  or *bottom sheets*
 * easily extendible - creating a new dialog is just a few lines of code

+**All features are splitted into separate modules, just include the modules you want to use!**

 ## :link: Dependencies

 **Compose**